 The candy just happened to be the breaking point for me… that little bit put me over the edge!

-My primary mediators are hormone and nutrient imbalances from pregnancy and breastfeeding, leaky gut, and STRESS.
+My primary mediators were hormone and nutrient imbalances from pregnancy and breastfeeding, leaky gut, and STRESS.

 I’m going to reiterate stress here… I’ve got a new baby.
 I’ve got a 5 year old.
 I’ve got work.
 I’ve got life.
 Everybody’s got stress.
 But I currently feel like I have a lot on my plate.
 That’s the main mediator perpetuating the cycle for me.